Our response to the climate and environmental crisis

 A Rocha UK Eco Church Award

-Lindisfarne has been awarded a Bronze Eco Church Award from A Rocha UK and is working towards a Silver Award.
+Lindisfarne has been awarded a Silver Eco Church Award from A Rocha UK and is working towards a Gold Award.
+Lindisfarne is the first non-residential Theological Educational Institute to achieve this award!

 Interested in learning more?
 Lindisfarne offers a five-week course in Environmental Theology.